MatthewDolder/final_project/README.md

 ## New/Scaled features
-I created two new features called 'ratio_from','ratio_to' from the Udacity video in lesson 12.
+I created two new features called 'ratio_from','ratio_to' suggested in the Udacity video in lesson 12.
+These show the ratio of total emails to the number of emails to or from a POI.
+I like these features because they show a direct connection to a known POI.

         ratio_from = from_messages / from_poi_to_this_person

         ratio_to = to_messages / from_this_person_to_poi

-These didn't produce great results.
+The new features didn't produce good recall however Using GaussianNB and Bonus, ratio_from, ratio_to, I found:

+        accuracy: 0.825
+        precision: 0.38596491228070173
+        recall: 0.2391304347826087

 I created scaled features for 'bonus','expenses','other' using sklearn MinMaxScaler.
 This allowed me to run a test with LinearSVC without a *ConvergenceWarning*, however